pineOapple/framework/README.md

    mkdir Debug
    cd Debug
    ```

 2. Configure the build system
    ```sh
    cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug -DOS_FSFW=host ..
    ```

+   You can also use `-DOS_FSFW=linux` to use the Linux OSAL of the FSFW.

 3. Build the software
    ```sh
    cmake --build . -j